IshNjie/Compound-Lift-Tracker/README.md

 The GUI uses Tkinter and SQLite3 to interact with the database.

 As soon at the code is run, a GUI should appear and a .db file (named: Gym) will be created in the same directory as this code.

+To open the .db file, you must have a database browser installed!
+I used [DB Browser](http://sqlitebrowser.org/).